Happy Thanksgiving!

 (click to enlarge)

 The Chorale's first performance was at the Episcopal School of San Juan (k - 12th grade) which is celebrating it's 60th anniversary.
 The students were wonderful and enjoyed the show very much.
-They danced and sang with the chorale and were very gracious to us.
+They danced and sang with the chorale and were very gracious to us. (click to enlarge)

 Across the street is the Catholic Church.